Recent blog posts

 Picture the Homeless

-PTH's Homeless Organizing Academy is a weekly series of FREE trainings, open to all homeless and formerly-homeless people, designed for them to get the skills and experience they'll need to fight for justice—and pursue employment as community organizers!
-Classes are taught by Picture the Homeless staff and PTH members, and guest instructors with expertise and experience in each topic.
-Everyone is welcomed regardless of experience!
-Download a copy of the November schedule or call 646-314-6423 for more details.
+The Homeless Organizing Academy is a series of FREE weekly trainings, provided at Picture the Homeless, to all homeless and formerly-homeless people, designed for them to get the skills and experience they'll need to fight for justice—and pursue employment as community organizers!

 1. Honor mothers organizing for justice after losing their children to police violence: http://bit.ly/J2RKpw